Try a Free Live AI Golf Lesson TRY FREE

 Average Speed 110.2 mph 81.8 mph 88.6 mph

-His first set of averages weren't bad and were consistent with our own research as well as that of books such as the Search for the Perfect Swing, with his left arm only swing speed being about 25% slower than with two hands.
-Also, his right arm was significantly faster than his left; more evidence for the importance of understanding the proper use of the right arm.
+His baseline numbers were not bad and were consistent with our own biomechanical research as well as findings from books such as the Search for the Perfect Swing, with his lead arm-only swing speed coming in at about 25% slower than his two-handed baseline.
+Also revealing was the fact that his trail arm was significantly faster than his lead arm — strong evidence for why understanding the proper role of the trail arm in generating club head speed is absolutely critical to maximizing your distance potential.

-Josh went from swinging at 110 mph to 118 mph within just two golf swings, and we caught it on camera, take a look!
+Josh went from swinging at 110 mph to 118 mph within just two golf swings, and we captured the entire thing on camera.
+Watch the video below to see the radar readings in real time.

 8 MPH MORE CLUBHEAD SPEED IN 5 MINUTES!!!

-Needless to say, a jump in 8 mph for someone who already has a relatively high swing speed is very impressive by itself, but by working on this drill, we also significantly improved Josh's path into the golf ball.
+An 8 mph jump in swing speed for a player who already has a relatively high baseline is remarkable on its own — but that is only half the story.
+By working through this drill, we also significantly improved Josh's club path into the golf ball.

 24 MORE YARDS IN 2 MINUTES!

-Josh not only improved his clubhead speed by 8 mph, but look at this solid impact position he achieved as well!
-His shoulders are now square rather than open at impact and his hips are open, while his right arm is fully extending through impact for maximum swing speed.
+Josh did not just improve his club head speed by 8 mph — look at the solid impact position he achieved simultaneously.
+His shoulders are square rather than open at impact, his hips are properly open, and his trail arm is fully extending through the zone for maximum swing speed at the moment of contact where it matters most.
+This is the combination that produces both distance and accuracy.

 The Rotary Swing Drills that will Increase Your Swing Speed by up to 10% or More!